cha-y-mae/STAYAWAY-COVID/README.md

 ## About

-This project was developed with two of my class teammates for the Computer Programing for Engineers class.
+This project was developed with two of my classmates for the Computer Programing for Engineers class.

 ## Description

 To break the chain of transmission through enforcing COVID-19 physical distancing protocols, we have designed a wearable device to help you maintain a safe distance and protect yourself and the community from COVID-19.
 Its primary advantages are its simple and intuitive user interface and its confidentiality - it respects the user's privacy and does not record his/her GPS location at any time.
 No data is collected, stored nor shared at any point.

+## Algorithm (Pseudo-code)

 *  Initialize M5 Stack devices.
 *  Connect the two devices to WiFi in both AP and station